shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 {{< figure src="/posts/5/gifs/mvmip_setup1.gif" alt="mvmip_setup1" >}}

-Turns out that we've run into a classic problem in planning.
+Turns out that we've run into a classic problem in planning caused due to discretizing the problem.
 Because we only have collision constraints at each state and not _in between_ successive states, if our control inputs have large limits, the MVMIP can find a solution that jumps through obstacles.
-It thinks that the trajectory is feasible because each state alone is collision free, but the reality is that the robot can pass through obstacles between states.
+It thinks that the trajectory is feasible because each state alone is collision free, but the reality is that the robot can pass through obstacles between discrete states.

 How do we solve this?
 The simple LP formulation of the MVMIP makes it rather difficult to express anything too complex.
 We could model the space between successive states as another convex polygon and set up approximate constraints.
-An easier and less expensive way would be to just reduce the bounds of the control inputs such that each control step is guaranteed to move the robot by a max distance of less than the smallest obstacle.
+An easier and less expensive way would be to just reduce the bounds of the control inputs such that each control step is guaranteed to move the robot by a maximum distance that is less than the size of the smallest obstacle.

 \begin{equation}
 \begin{aligned}
 u_{p, max} = \max_{u}\delta_{max} \approx \max_{u}u\\\\
-\text{s.t.} \ \ f(s_p, u_p)\Delta t \le \max{(\xlmax - \xlmin, \ylmax - \ylmin)}
+\text{s.t.} \ \ f(s, u)\Delta t \le \max{(\xlmax - \xlmin, \ylmax - \ylmin)}
 \end{aligned}
 \end{equation}

-This obvious has its own downsides of limiting the max control input that can be exerted among others, but keeps it simple in the spirit of the algorithm.
+This obvious has its own downsides of limiting the max control input that can be applied, among others limitations, but keeps it simple in the spirit of the algorithm.

 Fixing the control limits now gives us the solution that we need:

 {{< figure src="/posts/5/gifs/mvmip_setup2.gif" alt="mvmip_setup2" >}}

-We can see that the vehicle maintains clearances to the obstacle as required (boundary around the obstacle).
+We can see that the vehicle maintains clearances to the obstacle as required, as is visually seen in the drawn boundary around the obstacle.
 The boundary around the vehicle itself is for vehicle-vehicle clearance.

 We can verify that it works as expected even with moving obstacles:

 {{< figure src="/posts/5/gifs/mvmip_setup3.gif" alt="mvmip_setup3" >}}

 Now we can start messing around with some of the costs.
-To break it down, we have the $q$ vector costs on the state, $r$ vector costs on the control and $p$ vector costs on the final state.The $q$ costs encourage the robot to make progress towards the final state $s_f$.
+To break it down, we have the $q$ vector costs on the state, $r$ vector costs on the control and $p$ vector costs on the final state.
+The $q$ costs encourage the robot to make progress towards the final state $s_f$.
 The $r$ costs encourage the robot to minimize the total control effort exerted and the $p$ costs encourage the robot to reach the goal by any means necessary.

 By changing their relative magnitudes, we can achieve a range of behavior and decision making.
 If $q$ and $p$ are kept low and $r$ is high, the robot has no real incentive to move at all as it can minimize its total cost by staying in place.
 Any movement would accrue a large cost due to the high $r$ term which would overpower any reduction in $q$ or $p$ costs due to moving closer to the final state.

-Making $q$ and $p$ moderately high while keeping a high value of $r$ can make the robot make progress towards the final state but stop when it has to make too much of a detour as that gets translated to applying higher control effort on average due to the longer path it needs to take.
+Making $q$ and $p$ moderately high while keeping a high value of $r$ can make the robot make progress towards the final state but stop when it has to make too much of a detour as that gets translated to applying higher control effort on average due to the longer path it will need to take.
 This can be seen here:

 {{< figure src="/posts/5/gifs/mvmip_setup4.gif" alt="mvmip_setup4" >}}